Calcific tendinitis of the shoulder

 Who is most at risk of developing calcific tendinitis?

-Even with these factors, it does not guarantee that you will develop the condition or prevent recovery.
+Even with these risk factors, it does not guarantee the development of the condition nor prevent recovery.
+Many people with multiple risk factors never develop calcific tendinitis.

 What are the symptoms of calcific tendinitis?